 - Click on Save

-- If the threshold conditions meets the actual value the status of the Profile will be shown in the status bar.
+- If the threshold conditions meet the actual value the status of the Profile will be shown in the status bar.

-- We can able to map multiple profile in the same alarm
+- We can able to map multiple profiles in the same alarm.

 - Verify once again if the exception is not appearing on the BHM Console